 Okay, this is a big one, so let’s split it up!
 First, you need to think about the sort of vendors and suppliers you are looking for.
-Does your venue supply catering or do you need to organise this?
-Do you want a band or a DJ?
+Does your venue supply catering and wedding bar or do you need to organise this?
+Do you want a wedding band or a DJ?
 Would you like any extras, like a photo booth, caricaturist or popcorn cart?

 Flowers are often one of the main way to decorate your wedding venue.
 From bouquets to the groomsmen’s buttonholes and the table flowers, you need to consider your chosen colour scheme and the types of flowers you wish to include.